overwolf/overwolf.github.io/docs/topics/create-download-link.md

 ```

 :::info
-utm_campaign data will be saved to the OW database only for new OW installations!
-If the user that uses the download link already has the OW client installed, the link will only update the app if necessary, but not save the data in `utm_campaign` to the OW Database.
+utm_campaign data will be saved to the OW database for new and existing OW installations.
+If the user that uses the download link already has the OW client installed, the link will update the app if necessary, band save the data in `utm_campaign` to the OW Database.
 :::

 ## Extract referral data using API